 So, a pool of 15-by-20 feet has 300 square feet of surface area.
 Therefore, the solar collector should be between 150 and 300 square feet in size.

 Homeowners looking to keep their pool open throughout the year should consider a solar collector that is the full size of the pool or larger.

 For example, a 15-by-30-foot outdoor swimming pool in Florida typically requires a collector that equals 100% of the pool's square footage to accommodate year-round use.
 This equals 450 square feet of collectors.

-All in all, a fully-installed solar pool heater costs between $3,000 and $4,000.
-However, they pay for themselves in energy savings in as little as 1.5 years in the form of avoided energy costs.
+All in all, a fully-installed solar pool heater costs between $1,500 and $8,000.
+But, they can pay for themselves in energy bill savings.

-You can also opt to power the pool pump with your solar system, making your blue pool even greener; whereas conventional pool pumps can cost anywhere from $1,000 to upwards of $3,000.
+You can also opt to power the pool pump with your solar system, which would lower the cost of heating your pool significantly.

 Since a solar pool heater requires both electrical and plumbing work, it is recommended that you contact a professional contractor to install the heating systems - especially if you are looking to place the installation on your roof.